Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 `pipenv shell`

+5. Use the following commands to migrate SQLite to the environment

+`./stage1 makemigrations`
+`./stage1 migrate`

-5. Run the following command to generate a default user with some pre-existing impacts and locations.
+6. Run the following command to generate a default user with some pre-existing impacts and locations.
 This creates an admin user `cfcadmin` with the password `Call4Code`.

 `./stage1 loaddata sources/cfc-seed.json`

-6. Run the application with the following command.
+7. Run the application with the following command.

 `./stage1 runserver localhost:3000`